-As the world deals with the COVID-19 pandemic, SHIC continues to focus efforts on prevention, preparedness, and response to novel and emerging swine disease for the benefit of US swine health.
+SHIC, launched by the National Pork Board in 2015 solely with Pork Checkoff funding, continues to focus efforts on prevention, preparedness, and response to novel and emerging swine disease for the benefit of US swine health.
 As a conduit of information and research, SHIC encourages sharing of its publications and research.
 Forward, reprint, and quote SHIC material freely.
 SHIC is funded by America’s pork producers to fulfill its mission to protect and enhance the health of the US swine herd.
-For more information, visit https://www.swinehealth.org or contact Dr. Sundberg at firstname.lastname@example.org.
+For more information, visit http://www.swinehealth.org or contact Dr. Sundberg at firstname.lastname@example.org.